Codinger386/jahpress-ios/README.md

 # README #

-This app is available in the app store: https://apps.apple.com/us/app/jahpress/id1444504931.
+This app is currently NOT available on the app store anymore, sorry :-/ Need to find time to update the code (former url https://apps.apple.com/us/app/jahpress/id1444504931).

 ### Project Setup ###